IHE/ITI.DeIdHandbook/DeID-handbook.md

 **Foreword**

-This handbook, written by the IHE IT Infrastructure Technical Committee, is published as of TODO [add date].
+This handbook, written by the IHE IT Infrastructure Technical Committee, is published as of 2022-xx-xx.
 Comments are invited and can be submitted via traditional methods at [ITI Public Comments](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](TODO add link).
 Please reference the section that your comment applies to.

 General information about IHE can be found at [IHE.net](http://www.ihe.net/).